System Design Space

 • Start with Round Robin for simple stateless APIs.

-• Move to Least Connections for long and uneven requests.
+• Move to Least Connections for long or uneven request duration.

-• Use Consistent Hashing when locality and sticky state matter.
+• Use Consistent Hashing when locality and sticky state are important.

-• Validate on peak traffic profile, not only average load.
+• Validate decisions on peak traffic profile, not only average load.

 Common Mistakes